If you’ve ever been stung by a wasp, you know they live up to their reputation of being angry, aggressive and producers of mean, painful stings.

 - Fruit juice

-- Sweet Soda Pop
+- Sweet Cola/Pop

-- Maple syrup diluted with water
+- Maple syrup or Molasses diluted with water

 - Keep garbage cans and recycle bins covered.

 - Don’t leave food or beverages sitting outside, keep beverages covered with a lid.
 Wipe up spills as soon as they happen.